m-rutter/michaelrutter.dev/content/risk_of_mastodon_for_journalists.md

 <!-- more -->

-Nearly every journalist is invested in happens to Twitter.
+Nearly every journalist is invested in what happens to Twitter.
 It is often their first port of call when communicating with their audiences - more so than the newspaper, magazine, website, podcast, etc... that they call their employer.
 Having a large following on Twitter is valuable not only to employers to